Here are some of the most frequently asked questions about the Great Hall project:

 What happens if the P3 isn’t approved by City Council or the deal doesn’t make sense for the airport anymore?

 DEN plans to move forward with the airline ticket counter and TSA screening relocation regardless of whether an agreement is reached on the public-private partnership.
-Should this occur, DEN would utilize another project delivery method.
+Should this occur, DEN would utilize another project delivery method, and would own all of the intellectual property (i.e., project designs, etc.) completed to date.

 Will this project impact passengers?

 DEN is committed to a phased construction program that would impact only sections of the terminal at a time to help minimize disruption to travelers.
-Ultimately, this project will change the overall flow of passengers into the sterile and non-sterile areas of the airport.
+Ultimately, this project will change the overall flow of passengers into the secured and non-secured areas of the airport.

 When does construction start and how long will it last?

-If approved, construction on the project could begin in late 2017 or early 2018.
-The project is expected, at this point, to last about three years.
+If approved later this summer, construction on the project could begin in summer 2018.
+The project is expected, at this point, to last until fall of 2021.

 When do concessionaires get to compete for contracts and how?